Bibhash7/-AI-Data-Warehouse-for-Students-Release-3/README.md

    1. Primary Key Integration: Now User table has primary key.
    2. Secured Login:           Now Password stored in database in a hashed form, provides more security.
    3. Robust Login:            Now login count is stored in the database.
 So someone must have to wait till 2 minutes for wrong credentials.
-Closing the program and relogin is not an option anymore.
+Closing the Application and restore session is not an option anymore.
-   4. Timer Display:           Waiting Time for incorrect attempt is display on screen.
+   4. Timer Display:           CountDown Timer is now available to show session restore time after 3 incorrect attempts.
    5. Some logic enhancement.

 ## Release 3 Project Diagram (Revised):